kaushleshchandel/boondock/README.md

-# Bondock Echo
+# Boondock Echo

-## What is Boondock
+## What is Boondock Echo?
-Boondock is a project created for emergency radio communications.
-A boondock module connects to a Ham radio device using a cable to connect mic and speaker to bookdock.
-Once started, it will listen to radio for messages.
-Whenever new messages are received, it captures the audio, converts it to an audio file, and sends it to sever for queue.
-The message can be played back on the boondock server interface.
-The sever interface lets you queue multiple messages to be played back to the radio.
+Boondock is a time-shift audio project created for emergency radio communications.
+A Boondock Echo module connects to a Ham radio device using audio cables to connect the mic and speaker to the Bookdock Echo moule.
+Once started, it will listen to the radio for messages.
+Whenever new messages are received, it captures the audio, converts it to an audio file, and sends it to sever where it is stored and queued for playback.
+The message can be played back on the boondock server interface or queue multiple messages for playback on a radio.

 ## Key features
 <ol>
+  <li>Made from commercial off-the-shelf (COTS) components</li>
   <li>Supports basic radios like Baofeng UV-5R</li>
   <li>Record radio transmissions</li>
   <li>Playback to one/multiple radios</li>